KristerHalen/Kubernetes1/readme.md

 # Kubernetes implemented through Docker, K3s and K3d
-Kubernetes, or as it written, K8s, is simply a container orchestration framework.
+Kubernetes, or as it is written, K8s, is simply a container orchestration framework.
 What this essentially means is that K8s is a system designed to automate the lifecycle of containerized applications — from predictability, scalability to availability.

 ## Why do we even need Kubernetes?
 The driving reason behind the rise and need for K8s stems from the increasing use of microservices, away from traditional monolithic-type applications towards a mindset about "single responsibility".
 As a result, containers provide the perfect host for these individual microservices as containers manage dependencies, are independent, OS-agnostic and ephemeral, amongst other benefits.